KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/terraform/terraform-group-membership/group-membership.md

 ## Check If a User Is a Member of an Active Directory Group and return the AD Group

-AD Group Membership of a Actve AD Member:
+AD Group Membership of an Active Member:

 ```
 data "kopicloud_active_directory" "groupname" {}